 In common with most investment companies, the Company may borrow to finance further investment.
-Although the Company is permitted by its Articles of Association to borrow an amount equal to the amount paid up on the issued share capital and the total amounts standing to the credit of the capital and revenue reserves of the Company, the Board's policy is that the use of gearing shall be limited to the investment of up to £20 million of borrowed funds or, if less, 20 per cent. of the Company's NAV (measured at the time of drawdown).
+Although the Company is permitted by its Articles of Association to borrow an amount equal to the amount paid up on the issued share capital and the total amounts standing to the credit of the capital and revenue reserves of the Company, the Board's policy is that the use of gearing shall be limited to £20m of borrowed funds or, if less, 20 per cent. of the Company's NAV (measured at the time of drawdown).